openthread/ot-docs/site/en/guides/thread-primer/node-roles-and-types.md

 An End Device (ED) is a node that:

-*   communicates primarily with a single Router
+*   communicates primarily with a single Mesh Extender
 *   does not forward packets for other network devices
 *   can disable its transceiver to reduce power

-Key Point: The relationship between Router and End Device is a Parent-Child relationship.
-An End Device attaches to exactly one Router.
-The Router is always the Parent, the End Device the Child.
+Key Point: The relationship between a Mesh Extender and an End Device is a Parent-Child relationship.
+An End Device attaches to exactly one Mesh Extender.
+The Mesh Extender is always the Parent, the End Device the Child.

 ## Device types